 (Related reading: OSINT open-source intelligence.)

 CISA issues alerts and advisories about current cyber threats, vulnerabilities, and incidents.
 These alerts include detailed information on the nature of the threat, potential impacts, and recommended mitigation strategies.
-CISA also enables collaboration through platforms like the Information Sharing and Analysis Centers (ISACs) and Information Sharing and Analysis Organizations (ISAOs).
+CISA also enables collaboration through platforms like the Information Sharing and Analytics Centers (ISACs) and Information Sharing and Analysis Organizations (ISAOs).

 With the help of these platforms, CISA collaborates with a wide range of stakeholders.
 This includes government agencies, private sector companies, and international partners, to enhance cybersecurity.